SoulEncoded/CommandLine/README.md

 ## The Challenge

 TIP: get used to using the spotlight tool built in Apple.
 Try <kbd>Command</kbd>+<kbd>Space</kbd> and type in `termianl` then hit enter.

+TIP 2: try hitting `tab` after typing the first few letters of a file or directory.
+It will auto complete if it can.
+Use this feature.

 1. navigate to the root of your terminal
 2. make a new folder called `workspace`